bbenchoff/AGaMEMnon/docs/HAL_FPGA_REFERENCE.md

 ### The conduction reframe — read this before trusting any "dead edge" list

-This is the most important epistemic correction in the project, and it inverts an earlier model.
+This is the most important epistemic point in the project.

-The device database retains a fail-closed **negative-evidence mechanism** for routing edges, but its historical set is now empty.
-The fourteen former rows were originally classified from negative silicon trials — **but that classification is now known to be unreliable, because the trials were not truly isolated.** They came from **one large, congested MCU-exit design**, and the failures were a **congestion-context
+The device database retains a fail-closed **negative-evidence mechanism** for routing edges; its set is empty.
+The fourteen former rows were classified from negative silicon trials — **but that classification is now known to be unreliable, because the trials were not truly isolated.** They came from **one large, congested MCU-exit design**, and the failures were a **congestion-context